When Can A Newborn Have A Bath? | Essential Guidelines

-Newborns can typically have their first bath after the umbilical cord stump falls off, usually within 1 to 2 weeks after birth.
+Newborns can typically have their first full bath after the umbilical cord stump falls off, usually within 1 to 2 weeks after birth.

 Understanding Newborn Bathing Basics